gbzenobi/CSharp-NT8-OrderFlowKit/README.md

 This is a volume analysis toolkit that I started programming in February 2020, it is focused on all Futures markets and written in C#, Particularly runs on the NinjaTrader8 platform, and it is based on the Wyckoff method.
 Although I think there are more things that can be added I release the code to help the whole community of programmers interested in financial markets and trading, greetings!
 <br/>

+<h3>A little of history about the proyect...</h3>
+In mid of 2019 I work in my first investment fund that just started, I learned everything related to financial markets and how a trader operates, then about Dark Pools, HFT(High Frequency trading), Futures(Ninjatrader8), Forex(Metatrader5) and how Market makers work.

+During that time I started to develop the first stage of the Order Flow, which I did from scratch.By that time I already understood the contract and volume mechanisms offered by Futures and all these financial instruments, so after many tests and headaches I managed to capture this information to do Type-Reading, Volume Profile, Book Mapping, etc... understanding the Wyckoff method was useful in the beginning but I was falling short, due to the frenzy of modern markets (by the increase of the underlying volatility and amount of robots), more latter i start to research as a freelancer in this area using Machine Learning, Deep Learning and Data Science.

 <h2>Contribute to this project</h2>
 if you want to contribute, you can donate to any of the following addresses(Binance).